shuozhixu/AID_2026/README.md

 ## Alloys

+One scientific question: Is the CSRO the same, or similar, in alloys containing the same elements but different concentrations?

 ### CoNiRu

 Build the random structure in an FCC lattice.
 Calculate the lattice parameter, elastic constants, and GSFE at 0 K. Compare results with [DFT](http://dx.doi.org/10.1088/1361-651X/ab3b62).
 The purpose is to validate the interatomic potential.
 Results of this equal-molar MPEA can be put in the Appendix of the paper.